raiden-network/raiden/docs/rest_api.rst

 Errors
 ======

-For any non-succesful http status code, e.g. ``409 CONFLICT`` or ``400 BAD REQUEST`` there will be an accompanying ``errors`` field in the response json which you can check for more information on what went wrong with your request.
+For any non-successful http status code, e.g. :http:statuscode:`409` or :http:statuscode:`400` there will be an accompanying ``errors`` field in the response json which you can check for more information on what went wrong with your request.

 Endpoints
 ***********